DevMark006/DevMark006/README.md

 - 👋 Hi!
 I'm @DevMark006.
 You can call me Mark.
-I'm interested working on many projects especially in web and software development.
+I'm interested working on many projects especially in web, applicaton and software development.
 - I'm currently learning and improving my coding skills and knowledge in different programming languages.
 - I had some previous experiences and projects done in these languanges (HTML, CSS, PYTHON, JAVA, C++, and R).
 - Now I wanted to focus on deep learning python and java and since python is quite simple to understand also java and python are object-oriented languages.